Connect with others who understand.

 Traveling with pulmonary arterial hypertension (PAH) may take a bit of extra planning, but living with this type of pulmonary hypertension doesn’t necessarily mean giving up your travel dreams.
 With good preparation and support, many people with PAH continue to explore and enjoy new experiences.

 “Life is short, and the world is wide!
 Gotta travel as much as possible while we still can,” one myPHteam member shared.
-Another said, “I’m planning my 75th birthday trip to Europe.
-Making plans is such fun.
-I did purchase travel insurance just in case.”

 Keep reading to learn how PAH treatment can affect travel.
-We’ll also share practical tips for staying safe and comfortable on the go and explain why talking to your healthcare provider is an essential step in planning any adventure.
+We’ll also share practical tips for staying safe and comfortable on the go and explain why talking with your healthcare provider is an essential step in planning any adventure.

 Can You Travel While on PAH Treatments?